Skip to content

 It is helpful that the clubs in nearby communities all work together to maximize the time they do get, allowing the more competitive skaters with more ice time, he adds.
 It also allows the top skaters to train together and push each other.

 As a result, the two weekly practices are broken down, allowing the newer skaters to come onto the ice for the first hour where they work on the fundamentals and technique of the sport.
 The intermediate group then hop onto the ice, staying on 20 minutes longer than the first group.
-The advance skaters then join them and get the ice to themselves for the third hour.
+The advanced skaters then join them and get the ice to themselves for the third hour.

 But it isn’t just a matter of hopping onto the ice and skating.
 Volunteers bring out mats that are set against the boards to protect the skaters as they take the corners — a tricky manoeuvre that could send them flying if the blade slips during the crossover.